syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 Report Viewer has support to displays another report inside the body of a main report.
 The following guides you to customize the subreport properties such as data source, report path, and parameters.

 1.Add the sub report and main reports to your application, in this tutorial we are using the already created reports.
-Refer the [Create Report](/js/reportviewer/how-to/create-report)section to create a new report.
+Refer the [Create Report](/js/reportviewer/how-to/create-report) section to create a new report.

 N> You can obtain Side_By_SideMainReport.rdl, Side_By_SideSubReport.rdl files from Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate) or you can download from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Subreports-1004880284).